albertaillet/CSC2025-sten/README.md

 ## Catch2 ##

-One of the benchmarking tools we'll be using it **Catch2**.
+One of the benchmarking tools we'll be using is **Catch2**.
 I write more about how this works below, but first, a few notes on how to read the results that **Catch2** produces.

 <img title="Catch2" alt="Catch2" src="./images/catch2.png" width="85%">